raulavrin/University-Formal-Application-Generator/README.md

 3. Generate your application in either PDF or DOCX format using the download buttons

-4. Optionally save your information to the database for future use

 ## Features in Detail

 ### Template System
 - Search through pre-defined templates
 - Quick-fill application content based on selected templates
 - Customizable template content

-### Student Data Management
-- Save student information for future use
-- Automatic retrieval of saved data
-- Secure password protection for data access

 ### Document Generation
 - Professional PDF formatting